Monday, August 14, 2023

 I loved her retellings; the biggest downside to her book is that she refers to the Greek characters by their Roman names and my students found that very confusing.
 The next month, while we were writing and putting on our Three Vignettes from Greek Mythology Class Play, we then read The Odyssey for Boys and Girls retold by A.J.
 Church (1936) as our lunchtime read aloud (available here as a FREE PDF).

 This time around I have the luxury of taking my time, working remotely on Zoom with a student who wants to go through the D'Aulaires' Book of Greek Myths slowly.
-So here is the table of contents with some notes.
+So here I am sharing the Table of Contents and some notes.

 In Olden Times